 Does an arm lift require general anesthesia?

-Yes, the arm lift is performed under general anesthesia at a nearby accredited surgical center.
+Yes, an arm lift requires general anesthesia to ensure your comfort and well-being.
+The anesthesia will be administered by a qualified professional at a nearby accredited surgical center.

 How is the arm lift procedure done?